 SECTION 1.1.
-The Executive Director will ensure that AFIA follows a budgeting process that is consistent with the requirements of federal and Missouri statutes, State Board of Education Rules and Regulations and any other applicable laws or rules.
+The Executive Director will ensure that Academy for Integrated Arts follows a budgeting process that is consistent with the requirements of federal and Missouri statutes, State Board of Education Rules and Regulations and any other applicable laws or rules.